SpeciesFileGroup/install_taxonworks/development/docker/README.md

 # Development quick start

 You can quickly start developing or testing against the API with minimal configuration.
-The following assumes you have [Docker](https://www.docker.com/get-docker) and its dependencies installed and running.
+The following assumes you have [Docker](https://www.docker.com/get-docker) and its dependencies installed and running, and, presently, an up to date version of [Nodejs](https://nodejs.org/en/download/).

 * `git clone https://github.com/SpeciesFileGroup/taxonworks.git` - to clone repository in directory of your choice
 * `cd taxonworks`
 * `docker-compose build`